Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *Return:* `true` if the default print messages should be skipped (Defaults to `false`).

+**TTTScoreboardPlayerName(ply, client, currentName)** - Called before a player's row in the scoreboard (tab menu) is shown, allowing the name to be changed.\
+*Realm:* Client\
+*Added in:* 1.1.9\
+*Parameters:*
+- *ply* - The player being rendered
+- *client* - The local player
+- *currentName* - The current name string (including extra information)

+*Return:*
+- *name* - The new name value to show on the scoreboard

+**TTTScoreboardPlayerRole(ply, client, color, roleFileName)** - Called before a player's row in the scoreboard (tab menu) is shown, allowing the colors and icon to be changed.\
+*Realm:* Client\
+*Added in:* 1.1.9\
+*Parameters:*
+- *ply* - The player being rendered
+- *client* - The local player
+- *color* - The background color to use
+- *roleFileName* - The portion of the scoring icon path that indicates which role it belongs to.
+Used in the following icon path pattern: "vgui/ttt/tab_{roleFileName}.png"

+*Return:*
+- *color* - The new color value to use or the original passed into the hook
+- *roleFileName* - The new roleFileName value to use or the original passed into the hook
+- *flashRole* - If a valid role is provided, this will cause the target player's scoreboard role to have a flashing border in the given role's color (see ROLE_* global enumeration)

+*NOTE:* You must return a non-*nil* value for all of the properties or the hook results will be ignored

 **TTTScoringSummaryRender(ply, roleFileName, groupingRole, roleColor)** - Called before the round summary screen is shown.
 Used to modify the color, position, and icon for a player.\
 *Realm:* Client\
 *Added in:* 1.1.5\